Give your clients with pain more options and make their next step after health care, easy.

 Mentoring in Application (30 hours)

-Receive support to run a pilot course, and specific instruction in clinical application of yoga.
+Receive support to run a pilot course, or clinical application of yoga.
 Subject to assignment completion, yoga teachers are equipped to fill roles in a multi-disciplinary pain team offering a range of group and individual services for pain patients.
 Health professionals understand how to select a yoga teacher for their multi-disciplinary pain team, and provide yoga in a way that suits client needs and clinic aims.

-Specialist: Select further modules in arthritis, pelvic pain (varying lengths)
+Select further modules in arthritis, pelvic pain (varying lengths) so you can work more effectively with specific pain diagnoses and high need client groups.

-Design, prototype and evaluate a Yoga for Pain program for your clinic, client population and health aims.
+Design, prototype and evaluate an in-depth Yoga for Pain program for your clinic, client population and health aims.
+We guide you through a rigorous process that considers long term outcomes for clients and community, socioeconomic factors, and funding considerations.
 Your program can be rolled out repeatedly offering a new client service that enhances your overall pain care provisions.

 All courses include pre-reading, extensive feedback on assignments, and workbook or handouts.
 Places are by application, and numbers in programs are limited.

-Email email@example.com for further information.
-See schedule for dates.
-Most of our programs are run in partnership, so please get in touch if your organisation would like to work with us.
+Email email@example.com for information.
+Most of our programs are run in partnership with health and community organisations with content tailored to meet your community needs, so please get in touch if your organisation would like to work with us.
+To be advised of public course dates, sign up to the newsletter below.